-Company Secretary
+JANICE FERNANDES Company Secretary

 Ms. Fernandes joined the Argus Group in 2022.
-She is responsible for managing the corporate secretarial function of Argus Group Holdings Limited.
+She is responsible for Board governance and managing the corporate secretarial function of Argus Group Holdings Limited.
 Ms. Fernandes has over 25 years of professional experience having worked in various global organisations, with expertise on all aspects of the corporate secretarial, board relations and governance matters.
-Previously, Ms. Fernandes worked at Superior Plus Corp, a TSX-listed company as Corporate Secretary for six years.
+Previously, Ms. Fernandes worked at Superior Plus Corp, a TSX- listed company as Corporate Secretary for six years.

-Sasha Castle-Siddiq, LLB

-Assistant Company Secretary
+SASHA CASTLE-SIDDIQ, LLB Assistant Secretary

-Mrs. Castle-Siddiq joined the Argus Group in 2016 and is currently Legal Counsel and Head of Compliance in the Americas Region for its various subsidiaries.
+Mrs. Castle-Siddiq joined the Argus Group in 2016 and is currently Legal Counsel and Head of Compliance for the Bermudian and Canadian subsidiaries.
 Mrs. Castle-Siddiq is an attorney called to the Bermuda Bar in December 2021 having practiced primarily in mutual fund administration and fund management sector.
 She is a graduate of the University of Warwick, and holds a Bachelor of Laws Degree with honors and completed the Postgraduate Diploma in Legal Practice at the Oxford Institute of Legal Practice in the UK.